Asiim/TDD-chess/README.md

 - Prevent pawn from moving two field forward if not the very first move
 - Prevent pawn from moving two field formawrd for the very first move (on destination is a figure)
 - Prevent pawn from moving two field formawrd for the very first move (in front of pawn is a figure)
-- Move pawn one field diagonaly forward (enemy field on the destination)
+- Move pawn one field diagonally forward (enemy field on the destination)
-- Prevent pawn from moving one field diagonaly forward (destination field empty)
+- Prevent pawn from moving one field diagonally forward (destination field empty)
-- Prevent pawn from moving one field diagonaly forward (ally figure on the destination)
+- Prevent pawn from moving one field diagonally forward (ally figure on the destination)
 - "En passat"

 ### Rook tests: